J2D2Development/portfolio-temp/README.md

 The top 3 other projects from my GitHub profile are probably:
 1) crawler: Prototype for work, this uses Google's new Puppeteer library to crawl a single page app for server side render.
-Comes with a command line or UI option.
-The 'vue-integration' branch is much further along and has a Vue.js frontend (https://github.com/J2D2Development/crawler/tree/vue-integration).
+Comes with a command line or UI option (first project testing Vue.js).

 2) lightr: An in progress personal project.
 React with Material-UI frontend integrated with Phillips' Hue lights API.